zlehman25/Lehman_Portfolio/README.md

   ## This Respository:

 Included in this repository are projects and code intended to demonstrate my Python proficiency and programming interests.
 Without the opportunity to demonstrate my Python skills professionally, I spend part of my personal time learning and improving my programming skills on my own.
-Branches include projects and python code where I have used various libraries to visualize and understand data sets and explore the automation of things that interest me like stock analysis, movie ratings, and sports scores.
+Branches include projects and python code where I have used various libraries to visualize and understand data sets and explore the automation of things that interest me.